matteyeux/easymobiledevice/README.md

-Utility developed by Mathieu Hautebas ([@matteyeux](https://twitter.com/matteyeux)).<br> Thanks to libimobiledevice team to build awesome tools.<br> Thanks to my friend [@Elrhk](https://twitter.com/Elro74) for these scripts.<br> Thanks to [@Pwn1d](https://twitter.com/Pwn1d) for contributed by adding some functions to clean code, and some usefull things
+Utility developed by Mathieu Hautebas ([@matteyeux](https://twitter.com/matteyeux)).<br> Thanks to libimobiledevice team to build awesome tools.<br> Thanks to my friend [@Elrhk](https://twitter.com/Elro74) for these scripts.<br> Thanks to Lilo Colson[@Pwn1d](https://twitter.com/Pwn1d) for contributed by adding some functions to clean code, and some useful things